Oru Indhiya Kanavu: Production

 Oru Indhiya Kanavu was based on the play of the same name by Komal Swaminathan himself.
 The communist parties screened the play in almost all parts of Tamil Nadu.
 At one time, it was reported to have been witnessed by over 7,000 people.
+The song "Odakaraiyil Puliyamaram" was shot at Vellimalai falls.

 Soundtrack

-Soundtrack was composed by M. S. Viswanathan.
+Soundtrack was composed by M. S. Viswanathan with lyrics by Vaali & Vairamuthu.

-Release
+Release and reception

 Oru Indhiya Kanavu was released on 30 September 1983 to widespread critical acclaim.
 At the 31st National Film Awards, it won the National Film Award for Best Feature Film in Tamil.
 The film was also screened at the Soviet Union where a reviewer "attributed the reformist nature of the film to the progressive strivings of its filmmaker".
 Kalki said Swaminathan took a problematic story and directed it with clarity.
+Balumani of Anna praised the acting, music, cinematography and praised director for giving a film for the betterment of society.